Ram Puniyani: Activism

-He has also served as part of an Indian People's Tribunal that investigated the violation of rights of minorities in the states of Orissa and Madhya Pradesh.
+He also served on an Indian People's Tribunal that investigated the violation of the rights of minorities in the states of Odisha and Madhya Pradesh.

-He regularly conducts seminars and workshops on topics related to the threat of communal politics, human rights, values of secularism, the Uniform Civil Code debate, the partition tragedy, Kashmir Imbroglio and others.
-He is known for his articles and essays which regularly appear in Indian magazines and newspapers.
-He also runs a fortnightly e-bulletin Issues in Secular Politics..
-He had been vocal for stopping the death sentence of Afzal Guru, a convict of the 2001 Indian Parliament Attacks, alleging that at worst Guru was facilitator in the crime and not a part of directly perpetrating the crime.
-On the other hand he advocates for investigation of 'Hindutva terror'.
+He gives seminars and workshops on topics such as communal politics, human rights, secularism and the Uniform Civil Code debate, the Partition of India, and the Kashmir conflict.
+His articles and essays regularly appear in various Indian magazines and newspapers.

+He also runs a fortnightly e-bulletin, Issues in Secular Politics.

-In March 2019, men in plain clothes claiming to be from CID, asked about the whereabouts of his children.
-In early June 2019, he claimed that he received threatening phone calls from unknown persons who demanded that he stop his "anti-Hindu" activities and leave the country.
-Puniyani filed a report with the Mumbai Police.
+In March 2019, men in plain clothes, claiming to be from the CID, inquired about the whereabouts of his children.

+In early June 2019, he reported receiving threatening phone calls from unknown individuals who demanded that he cease his activities and leave the country.
+After these incidents, Puniyani filed a report with the Mumbai Police.